-MDS MPA MA(WS) MBA JCSP 8 No Longer Eligible 4 0 AMSP 1 No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible NSSP 2 No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible NSP No Longer Eligible JRCSP No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible
+MDS MPA MA(WS) MBA JCSP 8 No Longer Eligible 4 0 AMSP 1 No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible NSSP 2 No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible NSP 7 JRCSP No Longer Eligible No Longer Eligible No Longer Eligible No Longer Eligible

-- 1 AMSP was replaced in 2008 by the 10 month NSP. - NSSP was replaced in 2008 by the 10 month NSP. - 3 RMC transcripts will show CFC course registrations as DS credits, then the appropriate number of transfer credits toward the programme to which a student has been admitted.
+1 AMSP was replaced in 2008 by the 10 month NSP.

+2 NSSP was replaced in 2008 by the 10 month NSP.

+RMC transcripts will show CFC course registrations as Defence Studies credits (DS), then the appropriate number of credits granted (CG) toward the programme to which a student has been admitted.
 Courses used toward one degree cannot be applied toward another.